-Walk in centre, minor injuries unit or urgent care centre
+Walk in centre, minor injuries unit or urgent treatment centre

-If you have a minor illness or injury and it cannot wait until your GP is open, you can visit a walk in centre, minor injuries unit or urgent care centre.
+If you have a minor illness or injury and it cannot wait until your GP is open, you can visit a walk in centre, minor injuries unit or urgent treatment centre.

-At Whipps Cross University Hospital, the Minor Injuries unit is just by the entrance to the A&E department on the ground floor in Red Zone and is open 24 hours a day, seven days a week.
+At Whipps Cross Hospital, the minor injuries unit is just by the entrance to the A&E department on the ground floor in Red Zone and is open 24 hours a day, seven days a week.

-We provide urgent care from the following emergency departments:
+We provide urgent treatment from the following emergency departments:

 - Newham University Hospital.
 Open daily from 8am-11pm.

 - Whipps Cross University Hospital.
 Open 24 hours daily and is located on the hospital main corridor at Junction 5.